sihaysistema/cambiare-gtq/README.md

 	inclusiveness is determined like this: Exchange data 1 timestamp at 07:34:50  Exchange data 2 timestamp at 08:10:23 Anything after 07:34:50  >= is valid as data 1 rates.
 Anything at 8:10:22 >=  but less than 08:10:23 is still data 1 rates Anything at 08:10:23 is now data 2.
 Process repeats itself for next event.

+Everything will end up in ERPNext as a Currency Exchange DocType
+fields:
+* Date
+* From Currency
+* To Currency
+* Exchange Rate (1 unit of "from_currency" = [? units] of "to currency"

+We will have to indicate all the currencies available, sourced from Banguat first Then user can choose to add all.
+Add some.
+Add manually.
+The list of most recent currencies gets updates on trigger.
+Once per day.